Comparisons of two-stage models for flood mitigation of electrical substations: Results

-Furthermore, we evaluated all the identified optimal mitigation solutions to the SP and RO instances in an ACPF model to gauge the efficacy of our approach.
+We evaluated all the identified optimal mitigation solutions to the SP and RO instances in an ACPF model to gauge the efficacy of our approach.
 For this task, we adapted the polar power voltage (PSV) implementation of ACPF from the Python package EGRET \citep{Knueven2020} to our application.
 Specifically, we incorporated load shed variables at each bus, we modified the objective function so that it minimizes total active power load shed, and we imposed that active and reactive power are shed in the same proportion, which in our models is ensured by $\delta_d$.
 In the adapted ACPF model, overgeneration is strictly prohibited.
 To evaluate each mitigation solution in the ACPF model, we took the following steps: \begin{enumerate} \item We obtained an initial power flow solution for each scenario by fixing the mitigation solution in the model that prescribed it and solving the independent recourse problems. \item On a scenario-by-scenario basis, we eliminated generators isolated from loads by the contingency to avoid the source of infeasibility described in Section~\ref{subsection:relatively_complete_recourse}. \item For each scenario, we identified an ACPF solution using IPOPT, a solver designed to find locally optimal solutions to continuous nonconvex optimization problems \citep{Wachter2006}. \end{enumerate}

 We performed all experiments on an SKX compute node from the Stampede2 cluster at the Texas Advanced Computing Center.
 The SKX compute node features dual Intel Xeon Platinum 8160 CPUs (24 cores, 2.10 GHz) and 192 GB of DDR4 RAM \citep{Stampede2}.
-We have maintained the input data, code, and result data in a public GitLab repository (\href{https://gitlab.com/BrentAustgen/two-stage-hurricane-model}{link}).
+We have uploaded the input data, code, and result data to a public GitHub repository hosted by the INFORMS Journal on Computing \citep{Austgen2024code}.

 The resource budget thresholds defined in Table~\ref{tab:study_extent} are the number of resources that may be effectively used to prevent flooding in each of the two-stage models.
 Most of these values may be determined prior to solving the associated two-stage model simply by assessing the set of flooding scenarios and the resource costs of the possible mitigation actions.
 The two exceptions are the budgets for the RO model and MWS bound since the worst-case scenario is not known \textit{a priori} but is rather a function of mitigation decision making such that the threshold may only be determined through optimization.
 These values are preceded by an asterisk in Table~\ref{tab:study_extent}.
 While the thresholds for the RO model and MWS bound could differ based on the chosen PF model, we found them to be the same.
 To reduce verbosity, we use $\overline{f}_\text{X}$ throughout this section to denote the budget threshold for model X.